JrVerbiest/jrverbiest.github.io/README.md

 Since 2017, I have been transitioning into the data domain, with a growing focus on data engineering.
 I currently hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group — where I apply my expertise in data engineering to support a variety of research projects.

+My personal research interests focus on data engineering, with a particular emphasis on Data Mesh and, more specifically, the concept of Data as a Product.

 ---

 ## 🛠️ Work Experience